icopy-site/awesome/docs/awesome/awesome-microservices.md

   + Book 4: Network, Security & Storage with Docker & Containers.
   + Book 5: Monitoring & Management with Docker & Containers.
 - [The Tao of Microservices](https://www.manning.com/books/the-tao-of-microservices) - Teaches the path to understanding how to apply microservices architecture with your own real-world projects.
+- [Micro Frontends in Action](https://www.manning.com/books/micro-frontends-in-action) - A practical guide that teaches how to develop large software projects with multiple independent teams.

 ### Sites & Organizations